nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 * `variables(or variable_aliases)`  which is comma-separated for two or more variables(or variable-aliases),
 or `variables[](or variable_aliases[]`, which is repeated for each variable(or variable_alias) in the query string.
 Note: values for variable_aliases could be aliases or the group nodes of the aliases.
-Both `alias=<alias>` and `alias=<alias>/*` are searched in cmr variable search to take both alias and group nodes into account.
+Both `alias=<alias>` and `alias=<alias>/*` are searched in CMR variable search to take both alias and group nodes into account.

-A `service_id` parameter is optional; if not provided, the service type of `opendap` is assumed. otherwise, the service type will be retrieved using the service_id through ous call to CMR.
+A `service_id` parameter is optional; if not provided, the service type of `opendap` is assumed. otherwise, the service type will be retrieved using the service_id through OUS call to CMR.

 A `format` parameter is optional; if not provided, the format of `nc` (NetCDF3) is assumed for `opendap` service type and the format of `native` is assumed for `esi` service type.